-Public Services Industry Sector Pathways:
+Public Services Industry Sector Pathways

-- Legal and Government Services
+- Legal Practices

 A resource devoted to connecting educators and leaders within the unique field of Career and Technical Education to quality professional development tools.

 The academy model is a three-year program, grades ten through twelve, structured as a school-within-a-school.

 Provides career and workforce preparation for high school students and adults, preparation for advanced training, and the upgrading of existing skills.